chantelwetzel-noaa/data_summary/doc/_main.md

 # Shortspine thornyhead
  The most recent assessment of Shortspine thornyhead was a full assessment conducted in 2013.
 Across available data, Shortspine thornyhead have been observed and sampled generally by commercial fisheries and the NWFSC WCGBT survey.

  Across all years of available data, commercial fisheries have collected a total of 145,968 length observations, 0 age readings, and 29,699 otoliths that are available to be aged.
-Since 2000, commercial fisheries have collected a 112,117 length observations, 0 age readings, and 25,310 otoliths that are available to be aged.
-In California, since 2000, a total of 61,653 length observations, 0 age readings, and 0 otoliths have been collected In Oregon, since 2000, a total of 32,838 length observations, 0 age readings, and 25,310 otoliths have been collected In Washington, since 2000, a total of 17,626 length observations, 0 age readings, and 0 otoliths have been collected
+In California, since 2000, a total of 61,653 length observations, 0 age readings, and 0 otoliths have been collected.
+In Oregon, since 2000, a total of 32,838 length observations, 0 age readings, and 25,310 otoliths have been collected.
+In Washington, since 2000, a total of 17,626 length observations, 0 age readings, and 0 otoliths have been collected.

 Across all years of available data, the NWFSC WCGBT survey has collected a total of 85,165 length observations, 0 age readings, and 19,568 otoliths that are available to be aged.